 phone: +48.58.
 301 9339

-The Ministry of Energy, Agriculture, Environment and Rural Areas (MELUR) is a supreme authority of the Federal State of Schleswig-Holstein in Germany.
+The Ministry for Energy Transition, Agriculture, Environment, Nature and Digitalization (MELUND) is a supreme authority of the Federal State of Schleswig-Holstein in Germany.
 It is responsible for energy and nuclear safety, agriculture and nutrition economy, development of rural areas and villages, EU structural policy, animal health and welfare, coastal protection, nature conservation, climate protection, solid waste management and soil conservation, emission control, genetic engineering, fisheries and aquaculture, forestry and hunting in Schleswig-Holstein.
-In Baltic Blue Growth, MELUR is responsible for legislation issues where a clear step-by-step procedure must be provided for mussel farmers on all legal aspects related to starting and developing mussel farming in the Baltic Sea, especially licensing.
+In Baltic Blue Growth, MELUND is responsible for legislation issues where a clear step-by-step procedure must be provided for mussel farmers on all legal aspects related to starting and developing mussel farming in the Baltic Sea, especially licensing.

 phone: +49 431-988-4973